chwzr/youtube-dl.js/README.md

 ### Requirements

-FFmpeg has to be installed in your path.
+FFmpeg has to be installed to PATH

-Run `npm i youtube-dl.js --save`
+To install youtube-dl.js run `npm i youtube-dl.js --save`

+To update run `npm run updateytdl` or run the setup script (`node setup.js`)

 ## Usage